 In the U.S., the federal government allows U.S. citizens to buy ballistic plates from online or offline defense stores without needing a license.
 So, if you are a resident above 18 years of age, you can legally buy self-defense and surveillance equipment from a defense store.
 However, some states have changed the law after recent incidents where shooters often go on a rampage killing innocent people.
-For example, New York has banned the possession of bulletproof vests, including ballistic plates, for New York residents, and in Connecticut, you can't buy ballistic plates online.
+For example, New York has banned the possession of bulletproof vests, including ballistic plates, body shield for New York residents, and in Connecticut, you can't buy ballistic plates online.

 But if you live in any other location in the U.S., you can buy ballistic plates online from one of the most trusted and reliable defense stores - Best Safety Apparel.
 So, check out our website today and order the best ballistic plates.